kkawabat/portfolio/README.md

 This repo contains:
 - main page
   - details about myself
-- web interfaces for some of my personal projects
+- web interfaces/apps for some of my personal projects
   - magic eye generator
   - whistle to midi app
   - etc.